 Scholarships and Financial Aid

-The first 5 USA students who commit to the program and complete a scholarship application will receive a USA Study Abroad scholarship of $500 for the program making the cost of the program $TBD.
+The first 6 USA students who commit to the program and complete a scholarship application will receive a USA Study Abroad scholarship of $500.
 Students must complete the "Study Abroad Conditional Scholarship" application in JagSpot.

 One of the unique aspects of this program is that we should have scholarships available for all students to help defray the costs, thanks to many generous individuals in the Mobile community.
 Once final numbers for the trip are determined, we will divide the funds equally amongst students, so that everyone has some defrayed costs.